civicnet/strop/README.md

 #### render(value)

-This method is called internally to produce a string representation for an interpolated `value`; it is called for each interpolated value by the object returned by the default [**`pass`** method][pass] when it is converted to a string.
+This method is used by objects returned by the default [**`pass`** method][pass] when they are converted to strings; it is called to produce a string representation for every interpolated `value`.

-The [default implementation](https://github.com/civicnet/strop/blob/master/index.js#L120-L139) searches [rules and types] for substitution and converts the value (or substitute) to a string.
+The [default implementation](https://github.com/civicnet/strop/blob/master/index.js#L121-L140) searches [rules and types] for substitution and converts the value (or substitute) to a string.

 Custom implementations could be used to:
+* freeze the value;
 * change the substitution logic;
-* quote, decorate and/or escape values;
+* quote, decorate and/or escape the result;
-* cache conversions.
+* cache conversion result.

 Custom implementations must call the original implementation to apply rules and types, as there are no other means to achieve this.